rsd29/folio_njx/case-studies/OMIS_Case_Study.md

 ### Replacing a scattered workflow

-The Sales Ordering Program replaced a scattered workflow involving many spreadsheets.
+The Sales Ordering Program unified multiple spreadsheets into a single interface.

 **Improvements:**

-High-speed SKU search, consolidated customer information, real-time stock visibility, integrated promotions, parallel and saved orders, built-in validation.
+* High-speed SKU search
+* Consolidated customer information
+* Real-time stock visibility
+* Integrated promotions
+* Parallel and saved orders
+* Built-in validation

 ---

 ## Regional & Departmental Challenges

-### Adapting without fragmenting the system
+### Adapting without fragmenting the platform

-Different regions required different rules.
-For example, Australia used a structured promotional system while the Netherlands and the UK were more flexible.
+Regions required different rules.
+For example, Australia used structured promotions, while the UK and Netherlands required more flexibility.

 Modules were adapted without breaking overall structure.
-Feature requests were versioned so teams could validate needs after using the module.
+Feature requests were versioned so teams could validate needs after real usage.

+> **In Hindsight**
+> Skipping versioning caused regional drift.
+Clear release cutoffs would have prevented rework.

 ---

 ## Impact

-### Efficiency across departments

-- Efficiency improved significantly across all departments.
+**Visual Callout 5 (Outcome Proof)**
+*Image suggestion:* Before/after comparison or a simple flow diagram showing spreadsheet chaos → OMIS workflow.
+*Purpose:* Visually reinforces impact without needing metrics.
+This helps non-design hiring managers “get it” fast.
+*Effort level:* Extremely low.
+Even a diagram or redacted spreadsheet vs OMIS screen works.

+### Measurable operational improvements

-- Order creation and route planning became faster.
+* Order creation and route planning reduced from hours to minutes
-- Procurement gained a unified system for replenishment.
-- Staff no longer relied on email for data.
-- Accuracy increased due to consistent validation.
+* Procurement planning centralised nationally
+* Validation significantly reduced input errors
+* Email dependency removed for operational data
-- Managers gained instant access to history and analytics.
+* Managers gained real-time visibility and historical insight
-- Delivery proof became digital and searchable.
+* Proof of delivery became digital and searchable
-- Modules expanded from seven to more than thirty and now support multiple regions.
+* Platform expanded from 7 to 30+ modules across regions

 ---

 ## What I Learned

-### Personal takeaways
+### Key takeaways

-- How to break down complex workflows into smaller steps
+* How to break complex workflows into manageable steps
-- How to design for users who rely on familiar spreadsheet behaviour
+* How to design for users dependent on spreadsheet speed
-- How to use a design system as a foundation, not a limitation
+* How to scale systems through design foundations
-- How to manage scope through versioning
+* How to manage scope using versioning
-- How to communicate clearly with stakeholders and engineers
+* How to communicate across business, design, and engineering
-- How to design confidently within complex constraints

 ---